 Creating a successful customer engagement strategy for your small business is not a piece of cake — it doesn’t equal sending a bulk email marketing campaign to the whole list.

-To make customer engagement genuine and see positive results, you must personalize your communication with customers and make it sound more human.
+To build genuine customer engagement and drive positive results, personalize your communication and make it sound more human.

 Stop treating customers as digits — treat them as individuals with unique preferences and needs.
-Communicating with your customers as you would talk to a friend will open up more engaged online communities and translate into more sales.
+Communicating with your customers as you would with a friend will foster more engaged online communities and translate into more sales.